uashogeschoolutrecht/SEAA/README.md

 The algorithm gives an advice in the form of 'Yes/No' whether the input contains privacy-related data.
 SEAA uses the 'privacy-by-default' rule: if the algorithm is not sure if an answer contains privacy-related information, it will always give back 'Yes'.
 Only when SEAA is 100% sure the input does not contain any privacy-related data, a 'No' will be adviced.

-### Censoring
-Currently we have implemented a censoring functionality that will mask any blacklist words by replacing them with 'XXX'.
-This will increase the number of answers that do not contain any privacy-related data.

 ## Dictionaries

 SEAA uses a number different dictionaries, to determine unknown words as well as flagged words.
 The following dictionaries are combined and used to determine known words: